 - Received the USITT Founders’ Award 1997

 - Continue to serve on the Archives and Bylaws Committees

-- Keeper pro tem of the Policies & Procedures Compendium
+- Keeper pro tem of the Policies and Procedures Committee

 - Honorary Lifetime Membership 2012